-Maximum Login Maximum number of attempts for a user to enter a card number.
+Maximum Maximum number of attempts for a user to enter a

+Login card number.
 By default: 3.

+Attempts

-Attempts Use Internal During callback, the user is asked to enter his card Account number.
-In case of unsuccessful authorization (e.g. the user has not entered a valid number) an internal account will be used for charging leg A. NOTE : The PortaSIP Media Server regards the Use Internal Account check box as always selected.
+Use Internal During callback, the user is asked to enter his card

+Account number.
+In case of unsuccessful authorization (e.g.

+the user has not entered a valid number) an internal

+account will be used for charging leg A.

+account will be used for charging leg m

+NOTE : The PortaSIP Media Server regards the Use Internal

+Account check box as always selected.

 Internal Specifies an internal account.

-Account Also, you can allow/deny certain destinations in this account's tariff as the initial callback will be authorized with the 'fake account'.
-NOTE : If it is not defined, the Media Server uses the application access number by default.
-Languages This option allows the user to select the language(s) Lunguages to be used for voice prompts. to be used for voice prompter Click the Wizard icon to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
-Conf Language If this check box is selected, the language list defined List is on this page has a higher preference than the Preferred account's preferred language.
+Account

+Also, you can allow/deny certain destinations in this

+account's tariff as the initial callback will be

+authorized with the 'fake account'.

+autorized with the rane account.

+NOTE : If it is not defined, the Media Server uses the

+application access number by default.

+Languages This option allows the user to select the language(s)

+00 to be used for voice prompts.

+1 1

+Click the Wizard icon to open the language

+selection dialog box and define languages in a specific

+0 0 0 1

+order, and then upon reaching an access number, the

+end user can choose one of these languages.

+Conf Language If this check box is selected, the language list defined

+List is on this page has a higher preference than the

+Preferred account's preferred language.

 Brand Prompts IVR prompts can be customized per access number.

-F 1 Specify the directory where custom prompt files are located.
-The Media Server will look for the prompts in that folder first and if found - use them.
+Specify the directory where custom prompt files are

+located.
+The Media Server will look for the prompts

+in that folder first and if found - use them.

 Otherwise, it will use default files.

-For example, put customized English prompts under the directory /porta_var/psmsc/custom- files/prompts/brands/my_company/en D1 W/ 1 and specify "my_company" in this field.
-Play Welcome If enabled, the IVR will play the welcome message to Message the user once an access number is reached.
-Restriction for When account balance is less than product Calling with breakage and disconnect is defined, IVR Low Balance plays the "you have insufficient funds" voice prompt and disconnects the call.
-If no outgoing calls is defined, IVR prompts for the destination number but gives
+For example, put customized English prompts under

+the directory

+/porta_var/psmsc/custom-

+files/prompts/brands/my_company/en

+and specify "my_company" in this field.

+Play Welcome If enabled, the IVR will play the welcome message to

+Message the user once an access number is reached.

+Restriction for • When account balance is less than product

+Calling with breakage and disconnect is defined, IVR

+Low Balance plays the "you have insufficient funds" voice

+prompt and disconnects the call.

+• If no outgoing calls is defined, IVR

+prompts for the destination number but gives